cweiswadel/dj-dj-djangooo/README.md

 * Set up an Nginx Reverse Proxy
   * With this establish SSL Certificate / encryption
   * Configure Django to work with HTTPS
+* Abstract out the db layer
+  * Use sqlite3 for now but move it out of the django repo
+  * Set up the configuration to point to some 'external-to-the-django-repo' path for db.sqlite3
+  * Look into using two dbs (db-django.sqlite3 and db-transcription.sqlite) for different uses
+    * `db-django` should be for the web app itself, creating pages, editable models, etc.
+    * `db-transcription` should be the data stored to render things in the web app
+* Build out next app
+  * Use some local LLM for audio transcription
+    * Transcribe an episode of a podcast
+    * See what values/data can be extracted and stored